Some of the best filters around but does reverse osmosis remove fluoride?

 As you can tell, there’s a lot to get out of our water.

-Which means getting a reverse osmosis system is a pretty good idea.
+Which means even if you ignore fluoride, getting a reverse osmosis system is a pretty good idea.

 Problems With Reverse Osmosis?